 - Fractured Jaws (upper and lower jaw)

-To provide the highest level of care to the patients of Northern Virginia as possible, the doctors at Virginia Oral, Facial, and Implant Surgery utilize a series of technologically and methodologically advanced procedures, such as:
+To provide the highest level of care to the patients of Northern Virginia as possible, Virginia Oral, Facial, and Implant Surgery utilize a series of technologically and methodologically advanced procedures, such as:

 - Tooth Extraction and Replacement: For those individuals whose teeth cannot be saved, treatment may include dental prostheses and/or realignment of the teeth.